-As of December 31, 2023 and December 31, 2022, due from related parties includes various amounts due to Apollo, including employee loans and return of profit-sharing distributions.
-As of December 31, 2023 and December 31, 2022, the balance includes interest-bearing employee loans receivable of \$3 million and \$9 million, respectively.
-The outstanding principal amount of the loans as well as all accrued and unpaid interest is required to be repaid at the earlier of the eighth anniversary of the date of the relevant loan or at the date of the relevant employee's resignation.
+As of December 31, 2024 and December 31, 2023, due from related parties includes various amounts due to Apollo, including employee loans and return of profit-sharing distributions.
+As of December 31, 2024 and December 31, 2023, the balance includes interest-bearing employee loans receivable of \$4 million and \$3 million, respectively.
+The outstanding principal amount of the loans as well as all accrued and unpaid interest is required to be repaid on a specified date, either during the relevant employee's tenure or at the date of the relevant employee's resignation, in accordance with the contractual terms of each respective loan arrangement.

-The receivable from certain employees and former employees includes an amount for the potential return of profit-sharing distributions that would be due if certain funds were liquidated of \$99 million and \$72 million at December 31, 2023 and December 31, 2022, respectively.
+The receivable from certain employees and former employees includes an amount for the potential return of profit-sharing distributions that would be due if certain funds were liquidated of \$94 million and \$99 million at December 31, 2024 and December 31, 2023, respectively.